iWriteGigs

 B the government, producers, and consumers work together and allocate resources while prices allocate goods and services

-C prices determine both what firms produce and what consumers buy
+C prices determine what consumers buy while the government determines what firms produce

 D the government allocates resources while prices allocate goods and services